microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_keyvault/_index.md

 First, we will create a new Azure resource group, Azure Key Vault and a self-signed certificate from an Az CLI.

-* Create a new resource group to hold the keyvault.
+* Create a new resource group to hold the key vault resource.

     ```shell
     az group create --name <name for your resource group> --location <location for your resource group>